siravan/symjit/docs/OPTIMIZATION.md

 ## Optimization Level

-In version 2.6, the `opt_level` option is added to various `compile_*` functions. `opt_level` accepts a value of 0, 1, or 2.
+In version 2.6, the `opt_level` option is added to `compile_*` functions. `opt_level` accepts a value of 0, 1, or 2.
 The default is 1.
 Broadly, the levels are parallel to -O0, -O1, -O2 options in gcc and clang.
 Level-0 performs minimum amount of optimization.
-Level-1 does peephole optimization.
-Level-2 uses an improved graph-coloring algorithm for better register allocation.
+Level-1 does basic optimization, such as caching and peephole optimization.
+Level-2 uses an improved graph-coloring algorithm (based on petgraph crate) for better register allocation.
 However, level-2 may fail with a warning and revert back to level-1.

 ## Fast Functions